Friday, October 4, 2024

 Benefits of Canning and Freezing Food

 This post deals with preserving food by canning or freezing it for later in the year.
-Like the days gone by and before the invention of the supermarket people not only grew most of the food they ate, they also stocked their pantry and kitchen cabinets with canned jelly's and jams.
-I remember a relative telling me once that it was not until they moved to the city that they got their first tasted store-bought jelly.
+Like the days gone by and before the invention of the supermarket people not only grew most of the food they ate, but they also stocked their pantry and kitchen cabinets with canned jellies and jams.
+I remember a relative telling me once that it was not until they moved to the city that they got their first taste of store-bought jelly.

 You Can Save Money